 A comparison of the U.S. system of justice with those from other countries around the world to illustrate varying approaches to the prosecution and punishment of criminal offenders.
-Fulfills the Ideas & Innovations: World requirement of the Foundations and Perspectives general education curriculum.
-Prerequisites: FYS 111, GE 112, ENG 111, 112, and junior or senior standing.
+In this culminating and collaborative general education experience, students will work in a professional manner with students from other disciplines to create a cross-disciplinary solution to a problem specific to the course content.
+Fulfills the Ideas & Innovations CAPS: World requirement of the Foundations and Perspectives general education curriculum.
+Prerequisites: FYS 111, FYS 112, ENG 111, 112, and junior or senior standing.